Skip to content

 Decision Rule

 Start with 1018.
-If yield strength > 54 ksi is needed, switch to 4140 PH.
+If yield strength > 54 ksi (372 MPa) is needed, switch to 4140 PH.
 If fatigue life is critical (cyclic bending or torsion), use 4140 or 4340 + heat treat.
 If corrosion resistance is also required, use 17-4 PH H900.
 Each step up costs more to machine and procure — justify the upgrade with analysis, not instinct.

 Section 5 of 5